This page is for graduate fellowships only. If you have questions about graduate assistantships, please visit Human Resources.

 Tuition support requests are still subject to the firm deadline and exception only by availability of funding.
 The Graduate School encourages programs to reach out to students to make sure they are aware that tuition support is subject to timely notice and cannot be guaranteed on qualifying fellowships unless the request meets the deadline.

 The number of waivers depends upon the allocation from the central budget office.
-The current allocation has decreased over the past eight years (since 2012), leaving less funding available for waivers each year as tuition rates increase.
-After providing Laurels block grants, Provost Fellowships, McNair Scholar tuition waivers, Tuition buy-down for candidates on grant, and waivers to students in the NSF-Graduate Research Fellowship program and PNNL-OSU Distinguished Graduate Research Program, there is approximately $700,000 available for full academic year waivers, which equates to approximately 50 academic year tuition waivers.
+After providing Laurels block grants, Provost Fellowships, competitive fellowship awards through the Graduate School (e.g. Prestigious Diversity, Thurgood Marshall), and waivers to students in the NSF-Graduate Research Fellowship program and PNNL-OSU Distinguished Graduate Research Program, there is approximately $1,100,000 available for full academic year waivers, which equates to approximately 75 academic year tuition waivers.

 The tuition support request form can be completed without having a student name and ID available.
 The survey will prompt you to enter in an expected date of when you will have the student information.
 The Graduate School realizes many awards are competitive and some students will not be successful in their external award applications.
 Please submit a request for every expected student applying for an external program and provide supporting paperwork, the URL for the external award, and/or the date of notification – each of these are prompts in the tuition support request form.